 Jaeda loves playing "The Sims."
 She loves building, and creating really fun storylines!
-She has been playing sims since she was 8!
+She has been playing "The Sims" since she was eight!

 Playing The Sims 4 can be so much fun!
 But not everyone finds it fun to build.
 Not everyone finds it fun to use cheats!
 Here we discuss ways to make building a little easier, and not needing to use freerealestate on.
 If that is what appeals to you, that's fine!
 Keep reading if you want to know how to build the perfect starter home!

 To keep track of your spendings, I find it easiest to create your family BEFORE building their home.
 Even if you aren't making it for a specific family, create a playtester Sim, like mine.
 (You can find her on the gallery—Jaedarian1 is my ID and she is called "Playtester.")

 If you make a larger family, you will start with more funds automatically.
 You can use them if you like, or just build with your playtester Sim and then move your family in after.